Skip to content

 Handwriting

 At Huyton with Roby we are very proud of our pupil’s handwriting and take particular care in our handwriting style.
-We use Letter-join’s on-line handwriting resource and Lesson Planners as the basis of our handwriting.
+We use Letter-join’s on-line handwriting resource and Lesson Planners as the basis of our handwriting policy as it covers all the requirements of the National Curriculum.

 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
 By the end of Key Stage 2 all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting, and to understand the different forms of handwriting used for different purposes.